dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 Description
 ===========
-Plot mean tendencies of temperature, moisture, and momentum over a time window and spatial domain.
-Tendencies are partitioned into physics parameterizations and model dynamics.
-The residual is defined as the difference between the actual change in the state variable and the sum of the physics and dynamics tendencies.
-One can plot a single tendency at multiple pressure levels or plot all tendencies at a single pressure level.
-Plan views (horizontal cross sections) and vertical profiles are available.
+Plot tendencies of temperature, moisture, and wind components averaged over a time window and spatial domain.
+Tendencies are partitioned into physics parameterizations and dynamics.
+Physics parameterizations include schemes like deep convection, convective gravity wave drag, short wave radiation, planetary boundary layer, microphysics, and others listed below.
+Non-physics tendencies (or dynamics) are due to horizontal and vertical motion.
+The residual (which should be zero) is the difference between the actual change in the state variable over the requested time window and the expected change due to physics parameterizations and dynamics tendencies.
+One can plot a single tendency component at multiple pressure levels or plot all tendency components at a single pressure level.
+Plan views (horizontal cross sections), vertical profiles, and difference plots are also available.

 Please refer to the `METplus use case documentation
 <https://metplus.readthedocs.io/en/develop/generated/model_applications/s2s/UserScript_obsPrecip_obsOnly_Hovmoeller.html#sphx-glr-generated-model-applications-s2s-userscript-obsprecip-obsonly-hovmoeller-py>`_